Difegue/DialogueForest/README.md

 ## Privacy Policy

-If Telemetry is enabled in the app's settings, the application will send detailed crash reports using [App Center](https://appcenter.ms).
+If Telemetry is enabled in the app's settings, the application will send detailed crash reports using [Sentry](https://sentry.io).
 Those reports can contain information about your hardware.
 (Motherboard type, etc)

 DialogueForest collects no other data from your device.